winterborn/ubiodiscoveryservice/README.md

 CLEANUP_INTERVAL=30000
 ```

-Configure EXPIRATION_AGE and CLEANUP_INTERVAL in the environment settings to control how frequently the service cleans up expired instances.
+Configure `EXPIRATION_AGE` and `CLEANUP_INTERVAL` in the environment settings to control how frequently the service cleans up expired instances.
-If not set, the backend service will use default values of EXPIRATION_AGE=30000 and CLEANUP_INTERVAL=10000; this was used to see rapid output during prototyping.
+If not set, the backend service will use default values of `EXPIRATION_AGE=30000` and `CLEANUP_INTERVAL=10000`; this was used to see rapid output during prototyping.

 Compile and start the backend server: